Think about how you plan to use your photos and prepare a shot list and briefing for your photographer

 If your event is taking place outside, in case of a very sunny day, you may want to place the stage in the shadow so the speaker would not be either counter light, or over lighted with unflattering hard shadows and squeezed eyes.

-Even if some lighting issues can be corrected during editing, but it will never be the same quality as when the light is right from start.
-Do some research on the front end and be prepared for what you might encounter.
+Even if some lighting issues can be corrected during editing, it will never be the same quality as when the light is right from start.

-Hiring someone may seem expensive and it is tempting to save money on such costs but the best way to receive high quality images of your event and highlight your brand is to trust a professional.
-Photos are a versatile assets and the best durable method to get exposed, share an experience and build your images; in the long run, it is an investment that will allow you to save time and avoid hassles.
+Hiring someone may seem expensive and it is tempting to save money on such costs but the best way to receive high-quality images of your event and highlight your brand is to trust a professional.
+Photos are a versatile asset and the best durable method to get exposed, share an experience and build your image; in the long run, it is an investment that will allow you to save time and avoid hassles.
 Hiring a professional event photographer will have many benefits, such as profiting from his/her experience, equipment and dedication.

 If you need help to organize the professional photography coverage of your event, I would be delighted to discuss your project with you, please do not hesitate to contact me!